The Chart for T-Mobile US Inc. (TMUS) Is Flashing Mixed Signals

 Analysts’ Opinion of TMUS

-Many brokerage firms have already submitted their reports for TMUS stocks, with KeyBanc Capital Markets repeating the rating for TMUS by listing it as a “Overweight.”
-The predicted price for TMUS in the upcoming period, according to KeyBanc Capital Markets is $155 based on the research report published on March 23rd of the current year 2022.
+Many brokerage firms have already submitted their reports for TMUS stocks, with Wolfe Research repeating the rating for TMUS by listing it as a “Outperform.”
+The predicted price for TMUS in the upcoming period, according to Wolfe Research is $159 based on the research report published on June 02nd of the current year 2022.

-Daiwa Securities, on the other hand, stated in their research note that they expect to see TMUS reach a price target of $128.
-The rating they have provided for TMUS stocks is “Neutral” according to the report published on December 23rd, 2021.
+KeyBanc Capital Markets, on the other hand, stated in their research note that they expect to see TMUS reach a price target of $155.
+The rating they have provided for TMUS stocks is “Overweight” according to the report published on March 23rd, 2022.

-Raymond James gave a rating of “Strong Buy” to TMUS, setting the target price at $158 in the report published on November 03rd of the previous year.
+Daiwa Securities gave a rating of “Neutral” to TMUS, setting the target price at $128 in the report published on December 23rd of the previous year.

 Insider Trading